 I put this activity first because visiting Comuna 13 truly is my most recommended thing to do in Medellín city.
 Taking an affordable walking tour through the comuna gives visitors the unique opportunity to learn about Medellín's history and be inspired by the positive change that has occurred over the past decade.

-Book: Best-rated Medellín Comuna 13 Tour (includes cable car, Comuna 13 & graffiti tour)
+Includes cable car, Comuna 13 & graffiti tour.

 2. The Botanical Gardens (Jardín Botánico de Medellín)